 Which is why Paterson’s story cannot survive being filtered into a narrative of self-growth and the ensuing self-congratulation that adjoins it.
 This is particularly important for a working-class narrative.
 Our American lexicon for understanding the world always subjects women, racial minorities, and the poor and working class to narratives of accomplishment and aspiration, linear trajectories of problem and solution, catastrophe and completion.
 Ultimately, these narratives flatter our sense of the world – particularly the American world – as a perpetual and perennially unfinished story of overcoming and constant progress, denaturing critiques of this language – immanent critiques – by implying that everyone can define their lives this way if they only just try harder.

 Most progressive films indulge our sense of American possibility, exploring underrepresented populations as they attain positions of social power – women in the military, for instance, thereby defining power in militaristic, masculine terms.
 Poor people get middle-class jobs or wealth in films, but they notably do not receive the mental complexity of experience that normative, middle-class people routinely welcome in fiction.
-Films about poor people are so often defined hermetically in relation to poorness.
+Films about poor people are so often defined only in relation to poorness.
 A lack of wealth totalizes their lives, which become mere quests to exceed poverty, to become “better” as we socially define the terms, to actualize.

 Paterson is unique in that it doesn’t treat its protagonist’s life as a barrier to real mental, artistic potential; he thrives off of the everyday.
 The film resists the American cinematic compulsion to dichotomize a life of “heroic” action – which could be enacted in an aspirational narrative, with Paterson raising to new positions in life – with passivity.
 He is not passive so much as comfortable – or rather, the capitalistic passive-active dichotomy does not apply to his life.
 Paterson the man’s life draws from Paterson the city, and the film in turn draws from both, always seeking new inspiration and refreshing itself throughout.
 Rather than follow a myopic story to completion – actualizing a goal – it wanders around, conjuring life as a quiltwork of tangents and digressions.

 Thus, Jarmusch’s style – like his spiritual protégé Kelly Reichardt – is ever on the move.
 It is a stunning dance of semi-free-flowing rhythms, moments that are not neutered but given reason by the regimentation of life into parcels and patterns of time.
 Paterson lives off of this aesthetic tension between the life of Paterson’s mind, or his habit of moving between sights and sensations for inspiration, and his body, or his daily rhythms and schedules.
 The poetic style loosens the screen within the narrative framework, massaging moments into diaphanous sequences endlessly suggestible to new perceptions and sensations.
 Yet the beauty is not enforced onto the streets and people of Paterson.
-Rather, effuses out of them.
 As opposed to asking the people of Paterson to improve themselves, the film simply watches them express themselves, finding beauty within life as it is, and the film expresses with them.

 So Jarmusch’s film, notionally more “realistic” than his earlier films, is no more stylistically malnourished.
 Jarmusch’s style complements this melting point between physical experience – visual sensation – and the life of the mind – mental perception.
 It’s simply that Jarmusch here is not given to the skeleton of melodrama – or even fits of grandeur – so he doesn’t choke his movie with arbitrary style, just as he eschews arbitrary narrative.
 The aesthetic is quiet, perceptive, seeing rather than knowing.
 Words of poetry dot the screen, but they aren’t preciously penned with a quirky hand, dominating the screen.
 Rather, they emanate from the mind, intermeshing with the doldrums of ordinariness they are constructed out of.
 The poetry of ordinary life is not stimulated by grand-scale shifts in Paterson’s material stature so much as his will – his urge, his itch, one might say – to imbue routine with the split-second differences and wandering refrains of poetry.